Tsuk1ko/nhentai-helper/README.md

 ### Advance Settings

 - **nHentai download host**
-  Choose a host for downloading images.
+  Choose a host for downloading nHentai images.
 Only available on nHentai.
 - **Custom download URL**
   **WARNING: Please don't set this if you don't know what it does.**
   Tip: You may need to add your domain into *XHR security* for this script.